kocircuit/kocircuit/lessons/3-types-and-values/5-sequences.md

 A _sequence_ type holds an ordered sequence of values of the same type.

-Sequences can be constructed using a formulas with the following syntax:
+Sequences can be constructed using a formula with the following syntax:

 	(
 		<formula_1>